rgyani/interesting-concepts-in-bigdata/README.md

 Advantages of Geohash
 1. Very easy to find the parent cell, by simply truncating the geohash
-2. Very quick calculation to find the adjoining 8 cells
+2. **Very quick calculation to find the adjoining 8 cells**
+3. Very quick conversion between GeoHash and Lat,Long and vice-versa

 # Consensus Protocols